denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 For a few decades after the advent of magnetic storage media but before the arrival of screen technology, the sign’s outward shape disappeared altogether.
-It is difficult to fathom now, but at that time--after the introduction of magnetic tape in the 1960s but before the widespread advent of CRT displays in the 1980s--typewriter operators and computer programmers manipulated text blindly.
+It is difficult to fathom now, but at that time---after the introduction of magnetic tape in the 1960s but before the widespread advent of CRT displays in the 1980s---typewriter operators and computer programmers manipulated text blindly.
 Attributes such as indent size and justification were decided before ink was committed to paper.